hpc-social/mastodon-instance-and-policies/README.md

 # hpc.social Mastodon instance and policies

-This repository hosts additional information including a [Discussions area](https://github.com/hpc-social/hpc-social.github.io/discussions/) for topics related to the [hpc.social Mastodon instance](https://mast.hpc.social).
+This repository hosts additional information including a [Discussions area](https://github.com/hpc-social/mastodon-instance-and-policies/discussions) for topics related to the [hpc.social Mastodon instance](https://mast.hpc.social).
 Feel free to give feedback or to follow the links below for additional information on the server instance and its policies.
+FOr feedback related to the overall hpc.social web site itself, please follow [this link](https://github.com/hpc-social/hpc-social.github.io/discussions/).

 Supporting files such as policy documents and supplemental information for the [hpc.social Mastodon instance](https://mast.hpc.social) are as provided below: